MariusBudreika/sprint2-CRUD-php/README.md

 ## How to open File Manager

-1) Clone the repository to Ampps/www folder.
+1) Dowload the repository to Ampps/www folder.
 2) Start Ampps program.
-3) Create new database "projectmanager".
-4) Import given "sql_dump.sql" file.
+3) Import provided "sql_dump.sql" file to database.
-5) Visit url http://localhost in your web browser.
-6) Open path where you cloned repository.
+4) Visit url http://localhost in your web browser and open path where you downloaded repository.

 ## Author